Milestone-Proposal:LEO: First Application of Digital Computing to Business Processes (November 1951)

 Article by John Aris (2000) in IEEE Annals of the History of Computing, Vol, 22, No.3, pp. 4-15, July-September.
 This stresses the software as well as the hardware achievements.

-LEO: The First Business Computer Peter J. Bird The first book to tell the story of J Lyons’ pioneering work in moving computers out of the laboratory and into the office.
-This illustrated history gives the background of how the company was founded as well as details of development of LEOs I, II and II, with many technical appendices giving various features of the machines.
+LEO: The First Business Computer.
+Peter J. Bird.
+The first book to tell the story of J Lyons’ pioneering work in moving computers out of the laboratory and into the office.
+This illustrated history gives the background of how the company was founded as well as details of development of LEOs I, II and III, with many technical appendices giving various features of the machines.
 (Copies of this book are obtainable from the LEO Computers Society).
-Hasler Publishing Ltd. 1994 ISBN 0-9521651-0-4
+Hasler Publishing Ltd. 1994 ISBN 0-9521651-0-4.

-A Computer Called LEO Lyons Teashops and the World’s First Office Computer Georgina Ferry Recounts the extraordinary story of Simmons’s mission: to create a Lyons Electronic Office, the first of its kind in the world.
+A Computer Called LEO.
+Lyons Teashops and the World’s First Office Computer.
+Georgina Ferry.
+Georgina recounts the extraordinary story of Simmons’s mission to create a Lyons Electronic Office, the first of its kind in the world.
 The birth of LEO placed Britain, for a moment, at the forefront of global business technology.
-Fourth Estate 2003 ISBN 1-84115-185-8 Also available in paperback: A Harper Perennial paperback ISBN 1-1-84115-186-6
+Fourth Estate 2003 ISBN 1-84115-185-8.
+Also available in paperback: A Harper Perennial paperback ISBN 1-1-84115-186-6.

 Books about Lyons, LEO’s parent company, giving an insight into the company behind LEO:

-I would like to thank the enthusiastic support and assistance of the members of the LEO Computers Society for their agreement to use material from their archives in the preparation of this proposal, and for their review of the resulting scripts.
+I would like to thank the enthusiastic support and assistance of the Trustees and members of the LEO Computers Society for their agreement to use material from their archives in the preparation of this proposal.
+I am grateful for their review of the resulting scripts, and for the discussions to agree the Citation with them.
+I am also very grateful for on-line access to the LEO archive material held by the Centre For Computing History, Cambridge, U.K., and for the WebEx presentations given by the National Museum of Computing (TNMOC), Bletchley Park, U.K. that have featured accounts by those present during the life of LEO.
 Acknowledgement is given to Wikipedia (The Free Encyclopaedia) where its links are used to point to additional supporting information.

-A time-line for all the possible computers developed worldwide around the 1950’s and their applications is a challenging task. https://www.computinghistory.org.uk/cgi/computing-timeline.pl https://archivesit.org.uk/themes-and-topics/the-history-of-it-timeline/
+A time-line for all the possible computers developed worldwide around the 1950’s and their applications is a challenging task.
+However, examples are: "Timeline Centre for Computer History", and "Archivist Timeline"

 Supporting materials (supported formats: GIF, JPEG, PNG, PDF, DOC): All supporting materials must be in English, or if not in English, accompanied by an English translation.
 You must supply the texts or excerpts themselves, not just the references.
 For documents that are copyright-encumbered, or which you do not have rights to post, email the documents themselves to ieee-history@ieee.org.
 Please see the Milestone Program Guidelines for more information.